schollii/pypubsub/docs/index.rst

 ..
-Pypubsub documentation master file, created by sphinx-quickstart on Mon May 20 21:24:10 2013.
+PyPubSub documentation master file, created by sphinx-quickstart on Mon May 20 21:24:10 2013.

-Welcome to Pypubsub's Home Page!
+Welcome to PyPubSub's Home Page!
 ================================

 This is the documentation for the PyPubSub project.
 This Python project defines